-The Environmental Protection Agency (EPA) is planning to submit an Start Printed Page 64903information collection request (ICR), “Prevention of Significant Deterioration and Nonattainment New Source Review” (EPA ICR No. 1230.32, OMB Control No. 2060-0003) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.).
+The Environmental Protection Agency (EPA) is planning to submit an information collection request (ICR), “Prevention of Significant Deterioration and Nonattainment New Source Review” (EPA ICR No. 1230.33, OMB Control No. 2060-0003) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
 Before doing so, the EPA is soliciting public comments on specific aspects of the proposed information collection as described below.
-This is a proposed extension of the ICR, which is currently approved through April 30, 2017.
-An agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+This is a proposed renewal of the ICR, which is currently approved through October 31, 2020.
+An Agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Ben Garwood, Air Quality Policy Division, Office of Air Quality Planning and Standards, C504-03, U.S. Environmental Protection Agency, Research Triangle Park, NC 27709; telephone number: (919) 541-1358; fax number: (919) 541-4028; email address: email@example.com.

 Supporting documents which explain in detail the information that the EPA will be collecting are available in the public docket for this ICR.
 The docket can be viewed online at www.regulations.gov or in person at the EPA Docket Center, WJC West Building, Room 3334, 1301 Constitution Ave.
 NW, Washington, DC The telephone number for the Docket Center is (202) 566-1744.
 For additional information about the EPA's public docket, visit https://www.epa.gov/dockets.